simpleanalytics/docs/_docs/33_explained/02_time-on-page.md

 ### Bounce rate and bots

-To make the _time on page_ more accurate we exclude the page views with a _time on page_ **lower than 5 seconds**.
+To make the _time on page_ more accurate, we exclude the page views with a _time on page_ **lower than 5 seconds**.
 We see those visits as bounced visits and don't include them in the _time on page_ metric.
 We exclude bots from all our stats (although you have the [ability to download them](/export-data)).

 Have any questions?
 [Ask away!](https://simpleanalytics.com/contact)